-“The willingness to win OR lose moves us out of an adversarial relationship to life and into a powerful kind of openness,” writes Dr. Rachel Naomi Remen in Kitchen Table Wisdom: Stories That Heal.
+“The willingness to win or lose moves us out of an adversarial relationship to life and into a powerful kind of openness,” writes Dr. Remen in Kitchen Table Wisdom: Stories That Heal.
 “From such a position, we can make a greater commitment to life.
 The willingness to win or lose moves us out of an adversarial relationship to life and into a powerful kind of openness.
 From such a position, we can make a greater commitment to life.
 Not only pleasant life, or comfortable life, or our idea of life, but all life.
 Joy seems more closely related to aliveness than to happiness.”

 Kitchen Table Wisdom is one of my favorite books because it’s all about accepting both the bitter and the sweet parts of life.
 Dr Remen is an oncologist who never had children.
 She struggled with Crohn’s Disease for most her life, and when she was in her 20s had surgery to remove most of her intestines.
 Remen knows failure and heartache…and she teaches people how to bounce back to live full, passionate lives.

 Be willing to let go of how your life “should” be

 Do you associate not having children with feelings of failure, being a “loser”, or feeling less worthy or fulfilled than the mom next door?
 If you do, then you’re normal.
 Many women feel like they’re unworthy if they don’t have children.
 They feel less valuable and lovable.
 So, the first step to finding happiness without kids is express those feelings of pain and loss.
 Admit that it’s painful to not have children, weep over your loss, grieve the death of your dreams.
 Not having kids is a painful thing to accept, and it needs to be mourned.